-Grade 7 Math Adv Semester 2 Unit 13: Scatter Plots and Da Projected Time Allotment: 5 Days MAFS.8.SP.1.1 Construct measurement data to investive or negative association.
-MAFS.8.SP.1.2 Know that relationships between two that suggest a linear association. and interpret scatter plots for bivariate estigate patterns of association between patterns such as clustering, outliers, iation, linear association, and nonlinear straight lines are widely used to model o quantitative variables.
-For scatter plots ciation, informally fit a straight line, and lel fit by judging the closeness of the data Content Limits, Assessment Types, Calculator Numbers in items must be rational numbers.
-Calculator: NEUTRAL GRID Multiple Choice Multiselect Numbers in items must be rational numbers.
-Trend/association is based on visual inspection.
-Line of best fit must be informally assessed.
-Trend/association must be linear. in the context of bivariate an intercept.
-For example experiment, interpret a slo quation of a linear model to solve problem measurement data, interpreting the slop , in a linear model for a biology op of 1.5 cm/hr. as meaning that an t each day is associated with an additiona ght. (e.g., 1⁄2, 1⁄4, to the 10ss).
+Semester 2 Unit 13: Scatter Plots and Data Analysis 7 days: 4/26 - 5/4 ndards/Learning Goals: , Assessment Types, Calculator measurement data to invetwo quantities.
+Describe and interpret scatter plots for bivariate estigate patterns of association between patterns such as clustering, outliers, iation, linear association, and nonlinear Calculator: NEUTRA Context: ALLOWAB relationships between tw that suggest a linear association straight lines are widely used to model o quantitative variables.
+For scatter plots ciation, informally fit a straight line, and lel fit by judging the closeness of the data Trend/associaLine of best fi in the context of bivariate an intercept.
+For example experiment, interpret a slo quation of a linear model to solve problems measurement data, interpreting the slope, in a linear model for a biology op of 1.5 cm/hr. as meaning that an teach day is associated with an additional opt.
+Numbers in items must be simple rational numbers (e.g., 1⁄2, 1⁄4, to the 10 th).
 Data are required for all items.
-In all items requiring a line of best fit, the equation that line should be given. seen in bivariate categoric relative frequencies in a t two-way table summarizing collected from the same standard for rows or collected for rows or collectween two variables.
-For your class on whether or in and whether or not they have been the same standard from the same s d that patterns of association can also be cal data by displaying frequencies and wo-way table.
-Construct and interpret a ng data on two categorical variables ubjects.
+In all items requiring a line of best fit, the equation of that line should be given.
+Calculator: NEUTRAL Context: REQUIRED MAFS.8.SP.1.4 Understand seen in bivariate categoria relative frequencies in a total two-way table summarizing collected from the same standard for rows or collected for rows or collected for wariables.
+For your class on whether or in and whether or not they he d that patterns of association can also be cal data by displaying frequencies and wo-way table.
+Construct and interpret a ng data on two categorical variables subjects.
 Use relative frequencies umns to describe possible association or example, collect data from students in not they have a curfew on school nights have assigned chores at home.
-Is there have a curfew also tend to have chores? орен незроляе
+Is there have a curfew also tend to have chores?
+Data given sh survey.Tables must n